-UNIT IV Drama (i)
+UNIT IV Drama (i) (Non-detailed Study)

-(Non-detailed Study)

-Oliver Goldsmith

-She Stoops to Conquer
+Oliver Goldsmith : She Stoops to Conquer

-UNIT V Drama (ii) (Non-deta William Congreve

-(Non-detailed Study) Love for Love
+UNIT V Drama (ii) (Non-detailed Study) William Congreve : Love for Love

 A response-based approach to Literature will be followed where students are regarded as active meaning makers whose personal experience affects their interpretation of literary texts.
 Students as readers and writers will participate in the constructive reading/writing process.
 An open-ended perspective on literacy texts will be encouraged where no single response predominates and multiple interpretations can be provided.
 Seminars and open forums will accompany the discussion on texts.